Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Conclusion, impacts and limitations

 As a defense in real-world applications, AAA greatly mitigates the adversarial threat without requiring huge computational burden.
 For example, in autonomous driving or supervision systems, the post-processing defense module could be directly implemented in pre-trained models.
 Despite the low cost, the benefits of adopting AAA are profound.
 In most cases, users would be provided with a more accurate confidence score so that they know better when the model tends to fail.
 In adversarial cases, SQAs, the most threatening attack in real cases, would be effectively prevented.

 AAA is developed to especially prevent SQAs.
-Thus, defending our types of attacks is beyond our scope.
+Thus, defending other types of attacks is beyond our scope.
 For example, AAA does not improve the worst-case robustness evaluated in white-box settings \cite{croce2020reliable, tramer2020adaptive} where attackers have complete knowledge of the model (the AutoAttack \cite{croce2020reliable} robust accuracy would be increased in an undesirable manner by AAA).
-Also, AAA is not applicable to avoiding transfer-based attacks and decision-based query attacks, which are either unfeasible or inefficient in the real world, because AAA induces only a negligible impact on the decision boundary by perturbing the output scores very slightly.
+Also, AAA is not applicable to avoiding transfer-based attacks and decision-based query attacks, which are either unfeasible or inefficient in the real world, because AAA induces only a negligible impact on the decision boundary.

+\begin{ack} This work was partially supported by National Natural Science Foundation of China (61977046), Research Program of Shanghai Municipal Science and Technology Committee (22511105600), and Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).
+Cihang Xie is supported by a gift from Open Philanthropy.
+The authors are grateful to the anonymous reviewers for their insightful comments. \end{ack}